David Thompson (basketball): Post-playing career

 Thompson worked with the Charlotte Hornets' community-relations department in 1990, and, at age 37, played in the Legends Classic during the 1992 NBA All-Star Weekend, but he was one of two participants (with Norm Nixon) who were taken off the court on stretchers with serious leg injuries.
 This resulted in the league retiring the event after the 1993 festivities.

 Thompson returned to North Carolina State in 2003 to complete his degree in sociology.
 The next year, he shot an autobiographical film titled Skywalker.
 He was inducted into the Basketball Hall of Fame on May 6, 1996, and introduced Michael Jordan for the latter's 2009 induction.
 He currently works as a motivational speaker and participates in events with the Hornets and Denver Nuggets.

 Personal life

 Thompson and his wife Cathy had two daughters, Erika and Brooke.
 He shared the stage with his daughter Erika when the two graduated together on December 17, 2003, after he returned to earn his sociology degree.
-His daughter, Brooke, was a participant on Global GUTS.
+Brooke was a participant on Global GUTS.
 Cathy died in August 2016.